LogoLogo

 Projects serve as an isolated environment for services groups.
 Any project can contain one or more services, and available within the organization the user belongs to.

 In order for the service to be publicly available, it must be included in the project, since the code.store platform guarantees high availability and scalability only in a production environment.
-For more information about environments, see the Environments section.
+For more information about environments, see the section.

 Create a new project